taliachoen/taliachoen/README.md

 ---

 #### About Me

-Graduate of Lev Academic Center and Full Stack Web Developer Bootcamp.
-Passionate about building efficient, scalable, and innovative web applications using cutting-edge technologies.
-I love learning new frameworks and technologies, always striving to build high-quality applications.
+Motivated and detail-oriented developer with a strong foundation in both front-end and back-end technologies.
+Graduate of the Lev Academic Center – Campus Seminar and an intensive Full Stack Web Development Bootcamp.
+Passionate about building clean, scalable, and user-centered web applications.
+Always eager to learn new technologies and frameworks, with a strong focus on delivering high-quality, maintainable code.

 ---